jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Chapter 1 - Techvolution in Your Life

-Techvolution builds on past ideologies.
-The ones we're familiar with today are Conservatives, who want to grow wealth efficiently, and Progressives who want to distribute wealth fairly.
-These two ideologies agree that more products and services, "wealth", is one of the best ways to improve human life.

-This new frawework agrees, but it explains how we can use modern technology to do create and distribute wealth at the same time, and thereby make everyday life less stressful, happier, and easier to afford.
-There's a lot of theory grounding Techvolution, mostly Aristotlian, Darwinian, and Hegelian, but I'll go into theory in another book.
-Here's a practical way to see why traditional Left Right ideologies aren't enough anymore, and why we need Techvolution so badly.
+Techvolution is a philosophy book, meant for everyone to read, understand, and believe in.
+It's accessible by design because everything this books preaces is meant to improve your society right now.
+While this is a new philosophy, it doesn't disregard the past by any means, it builds on it in fact.

+Since we want to stand on the shoulders of giants, you do need to know a little about where today's ideologies come from.
+Some ideologies say humanity should be poor or whatever.
+Conservatives and Progressives disagree.
+Both sides think a "wealth" of products and services is the best way to improve human life.
+They do disagree on how best to grow economic wealth.
+Conservaties want to grow wealth efficiently, and Progressives want to distribute wealth fairly.
+They fight only because they disagree on the best to achieve their common goal of mass-producing a lot of stuff for people to have.

+Techvoltion is the synthesis of left-wing and right-wing because it understands how modern technology both creates and distributes wealth at the same time.
+Linux, MediaWiki, Python are but some examples.
+The loudness of politics today makes this truth too simple to see; and too inconvenient for many people to acknowledge, so I can't just explain why modern technology empowers you so much.
+Sadly, the slick ideological "Left vs. Right" storytelling gives new technology a "side".
+For example, power wind mills are somehow "Liberal", although wind mills have been around since at least Roman times.

+It's hard to talk about technology when people are so dig into their political ideological storytelling.
+So, instead I'll have to show you what I mean.

+Here's a practical way to see why traditional Left Right ideologies are past their evolutionary prime, and why we need Techvolution to harness the power of new technology to solve our problems like government red tape, envionmental damage, and a rising cost of living.

 Picture driving your car.
 You're going to work, to the store, maybe you're on a country road under a blue sky with a slice of peach pie waiting for you at a farm stand so homely you can see the sunset overtop rolling green hills.

-Wherever you are, you're driving on the road all peaceful and happy as you should; and the you hit another car head-on.
+Wherever you are, you're driving on the road all peaceful and happy as you should; and then you hit another car head-on.

 It's a horrendous crash.

-Moments later you awaken, in this new reality.
+Moments later you awaken in a new reality.
 You have no clue what happened.
-Your air bags defintely deployed, you know that because the white bags are all around you.
+Your air bags definitely deployed, you know that because the white bags are all around you.
 You look around in a haze.
 Farm fresh peaches are everywhere, what a waste is your first conscious thought.
 What is your next?
 What should happen next after a car crash?

 Remember this moment.
+It's not a talking-point on a television show.
+It's not a zinger in a debate.
+Every day thousands of people get into a terrible car crash.
+And it's been happening for over 100 years as Left and Right have been in power inside government and business, and still we don't know what to do when it happens to us today.

-We'll return to it as we learn more about Techvolution and how believing in this new philosophy will improve your everyday life tremendously.
+We'll return to this moment as we learn more about Techvolution and how believing in this new philosophy will improve your everyday life tremendously.
 It might even safe it too.

 ## Lifeboat